 The company, whose sales were a quarter the size of Sealy’s a decade ago, was able to forcefully market that message and develop new products because its cash flow wasn’t as encumbered by loan payments.

-TA Associates used $198 million of debt in acquiring Tempur-Pedic, McLane said, or about 3.6 times the company’s 2002 earnings (TPX) before interest, taxes, depreciation and amortization, according to data compiled by Bloomberg.
+TA Associates used $198 million of debt in acquiring Tempur-Pedic, McLane said, or about 3.6 times the company’s 2002 earnings (TPX:US) before interest, taxes, depreciation and amortization, according to data compiled by Bloomberg.
 The firm no longer owns any Tempur-Pedic stock, according to filings.

 Sealy’s debt swelled to $1.05 billion after the 2004 purchase, or 5.8 times Ebitda, Bloomberg’s data show.